-If your application for benefits is denied in whole or in part, the Fund office will provide you with a written notice of its decision.
-The notice will provide: the specific reason or reasons for the denial; references to specific Plan provisions upon which the determination is based; a description of additional material or information that may help your claim with an explanation on why the information is necessary; a description of the Plan's appeal procedures and their applicable time limits; and a statement of your right to bring a civil action under ERISA following an adverse determination on review.
+If your application for benefits is denied in whole or in part, or if you make a written claim that you are entitled to a benefit due to the death of a participant, which is denied by the Fund offfice, the Fund office will provide you with a written notice of its decision.
+The notice will provide: the specific reason or reasons for the denial; references to specific Plan provisions upon which the determination is based; a description of additional material or information that may help your claim with an explanation of why the information is necessary; a description of the Plan's appeal procedures and their applicable time limits; and a statement of your right to bring a civil action under ERISA following an adverse determination on review.

-If you receive such a notice or if you disagree with a policy, determination or action of the Fund that is not a benefit denial, you may submit a written appeal to the Board of Trustees requesting that it review your benefit denial or the Fund policy, determination or action with which you disagree.
-Your written appeal must be submitted within 180 days of either receiving the benefits denial notice or learning of a Fund policy, determination, or action with which you disagree and which is not a benefit denial, as applicable.
+If you receive such a notice of denial of a claim for immediate benefits, if you disagree with a statement of your rights to future benefits, or if you disagree with a policy, determination or action of the Fund that is not a benefit denial, you may submit a written appeal to the Board of Trustees requesting that it review the matter.
+Your written appeal must be submitted within 180 days of either receiving the benefits denial notice or statement or of learning of a Fund policy, determination, or action with which you disagree and which is not a benefit denial, as applicable.
+The 180-day period was extended during the period of the COVID-19 pandemic as set forth in appeal notices from the Fund Office.